(as amended by the NPPA Board of Directors, July 11, 2015)

 Retired professional membership is open to individuals who are retired and no longer working full or part-time, or no longer earning an income from visual journalism or related disciplines.
 Retired professional members have voting privileges and shall be required to pay dues.

 Past National Presidents, past National Secretaries, past National Treasurers and charter members of the NPPA shall have Life Membership and retain voting privileges, but shall not be required to pay dues.
+Those who serve five years or more as a chair of the Advanced Storytelling Workshop, Best of Photojournalism Competition, Multimedia Immersion, National Clip Contest, News Video Workshop, and Northern Short Course shall also have life membership.

 The Board of Directors may elect an individual who has a contributory interest in NPPA, but who does not otherwise qualify for membership, as an honorary member, without the obligation to pay dues but without voting privileges.